 Once you launch, it’s time to monitor and optimize.
 You can do this from either Facebook Ads Manager or your ad software.

-Facebook provides several important metrics to watch, which you can see in Ads Manager:
+Facebook provides several important metrics to track, which you can see in Ads Manager:

 Tracking can be challenging, especially when you’re looking for data to increase sales.